zlatanpham/prompt-mcp-app/memory-bank/activeContext.md

 - `src/server/api/routers/project.ts`: Added a `delete` mutation for projects.
 - `src/components/project-form.tsx`: Created a new reusable component for project creation and editing forms.
 - `src/app/(protected)/project/[projectId]/page.tsx`: Updated to use the new `ProjectForm` component for editing.
+- `src/app/(protected)/api-keys/page.tsx`:
+  - Modified API key display: truncated in table, full MCP config JSON in a read-only textarea in the display dialog.
+  - Added a direct copy button for the raw API key in the table's "Key" column.
+  - Added a "Copy Config" option to the actions dropdown menu for each API key, copying the full MCP config JSON.
+  - Updated the main copy button in the display dialog to copy the full MCP config JSON.

 ## Next Steps